carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

   large number of resources.
 For example, the query ``netconn_count:[500 TO *]`` will match only processes that make a large number of network connections.
 * When using ingress IOCs, be careful of errant characters in the ``values`` list, such as leading or trailing whitespace or embedded newline characters.
-These errant characters may cause the IOCs to fail, leading to false negative results.
+These errant characters may cause the IOCs to fail to match, leading to false negative results.
 * ``equality`` IOCs for IPv4 fields (e.g. ``netconn_remote_ipv4``) cannot support CIDR notation; full IP addresses must be used.
 * ``equality`` IOCs for IPv6 fields (e.g. ``netconn_remote_ipv6``) do not support standard or CIDR notation at this